ericpan64/pydian/README.md

 - Chaining successful operations with `apply`
 - Add a pre-condition with `only_if`
 - Specifying conditional dropping with `drop_level` (see [below](./README.md#conditional-dropping))
-- Flattening lists-of-lists with `flatten`
+- Flattening resulting lists-of-lists with `flatten`

 `None` handling is built-in which reduces boilerplate code!